How to Start a Blog from Scratch and Make Money (6 Steps)

 Search for, and answer a question, related to one of your blog posts, and include a link to your article for a more comprehensive answer.

 Depending on your niche, Pinterest can also be a suitable platform to use for getting visitors to your blog.
-Many bloggers use Pinterest with great results, but you need to be consistent in order for a Pinterest strategy to work well.
+Many bloggers use Pinterest with great results, but you need to be consistent for a Pinterest strategy to work well.

 Another way for you to get traffic to your blog is by syndicating your blog content.
 There are major platforms such as Medium or LinkedIn that will allow you to post articles on your profile page.